Joined: Fri Mar 25, 2011 5:16 pm

 - Code tags will be inserted before and after the cursor.

-- Paste you code.
+- Paste your code.

 - No line numbers in code.

-- No instant messaging.
+- No instant messaging style language.

 - Do not use IM, SMS, (instant messaging, Short Message Service).
 For example: AFAIKAs (Far As I Know), Altho (Although).